GReaT: Generating Realistic Tabular Data

 Then try it on your own data.
 The GitHub repository has documentation and examples, including a Google Colab notebook you can run immediately.

 GReaT is an active open-source project.
 If you try it on a dataset where it fails, that feedback is just as valuable as a success story.
-You can open issues, submit pull requests, or join the community Discord (linked on the GitHub page).
+You can open issues, submit pull requests, or join our Discord:

 Citation